 The natural process above is completely effective with every class and every culture.
 It is a universal human process.

 We have unlimited intelligence and creativity available to each of us.
 It is mainly under a crust of unresolved hurts that were all done to us.
 We did not deserve any one of them.

-The above neatly explains why it is easy it to solve others problems and how difficult it is to solve our own.
+The above neatly explains why it is easy to solve others’ problems and how difficult it is to solve our own.
 We can see other people’s rigid behaviour for what it is, products of painful emotion and not reality.
 It is much more difficult to see our own.
-If we really want to help people with their issues then telling them to see it differently, giving them ideas or even solutions may not work very well.
+If we really want to help people with their issues, then telling them to see it differently and giving them ideas or solutions may not work well.
 What will work is listening, encouragement to express their feelings and practical help if required.

 Listening at work

 Listening enhances every interaction between people at work.

 It is a complex process and is more difficult when emotion is involved.
 Strong positive and negative emotions in the listener can cause problems, especially when the feelings arise in response to what the other is saying or doing.
 To listen, we must stop paying attention to our thoughts and feelings.
 We must pay attention to the other person’s thoughts and feelings ‘as though our lives depended on it’.